crysalead/chaos-orm/docs/schemas.md

 The `'type'` define an abstract representation of type which essentially depends on the used datasource.
 For example `'type' => 'serial'` will mean `INT NOT NULL AUTO_INCREMENT` for a MySQL connection and `SERIAL` for PostgreSQL.

-With the RDBMS schema implementation, you can rely on the following `'type'` definitions:
+With the RDBMS schema implementation for example, you can rely on the following abstracted `'type'` definitions:

 * `'id'`
 * `'serial'`